Rikuron/Yamz_Landing_Page/README.md

 - **Slider/Carousel**: SwiperJS 11.2.10
 - **Icons**: React Icons 5.5.0
 - **Development**: ESLint, Turbopack
+- **Custom Hooks**: React Hooks for scroll-based interactions.

 ## 📋 Implemented Sections

-- **Header**: Sticky navigation bar with the company logo and social media links (Facebook, Email).
+- **Header**: A sticky, dynamic navigation bar with active section highlighting, the company logo, and social media links.
 - **Hero Section**: An immersive, full-screen video background with the company logo (featuring a blue drop-shadow glow) and branding.
 Includes floating animations for the logo and a downward-pointing arrow to encourage scrolling.
 - **About Section**: A two-slide interactive slider showcasing the company's overview, location, mission, and vision.
 - **Services Section**: A responsive, multi-item carousel displaying the services offered.
 Features navigation, dynamic pagination, looping, and loads all content from a JSON file.

-## 🚧 Future Development

 - **Products Section**: A dedicated area to showcase products for sale.
-- **Contact Form**: An interactive form to allow users to send inquiries directly.
+- **Contact Section**: An interactive area for users to get in touch.
 - **Footer**: A comprehensive footer with site links, contact information, and social media icons.
+- **Go To Top Button**: A button that appears on scroll to take the user back to the top of the page.

 ## 🚀 Getting Started